-When you wish to appoint an attorney to legally represent you in Israel, you must first sign a document called an Israeli Durable Power of Attorney.
+When you wish to appoint a family member or an attorney to legally represent you in Israel, you must first sign a document called an Israeli Durable Power of Attorney.
+Until recently, Israeli power of attorney agreements would expire when the Principal becomes demented, whether due to age, an accident or a disease.

 There are several different types of Power of Attorney under Israeli law: